Botanical Name: Dizygotheca elegantissima

 False Aralia has slender leaflets that grow in a circle at the tops of stems so that they look like fingers, giving this house plant another common name: Finger Aralia.

 New coppery brown foliage turns a dark, blackish-green as the plant matures.
-Its narrow, serrated leaflets give this small tree a lacy appearance, making it a graceful addition to a collection of tropical house plants.
+Its narrow, serrated leaflets give this small tree a lacy appearance, adding elegance to a collection of tropical house plants.

 Leaf drop.
-Dizygotheca likes to stay put.
+False Aralia likes to stay put.
 Moving it to a new location may cause its leaves to drop.
+It doesn't respond well to changes in light and temperature.
 Shedding leaves may also indicate that humidity is too low.
-Mist the plant every morning or stand the pot on a tray of wet pebbles.
-Misting also helps to prevent spider mites that may invade this plant.
+Stand the pot on a tray of wet pebbles or use a cool-mist room humidifier.
+Raising the humidity also helps to prevent spider mites that may invade this plant.

 Pruning.
 False Aralia is slow-growing and doesn't need pruned unless you want to control its height.
 Over time, it will drop its lower leaves, revealing a single tree-like trunk.
 If you want, you can keep it short and shrubby by cutting it back each year.
 Don't be afraid to prune it to 6 inches (15 cm) from the soil level.
 Spring is the best time to cut it back.
 New offsets will grow from the base of the plant.